-Damages for infringement will not be punitive, will be appropriate to the harm suffered, and will be assessed on the basis of restoring the injured party to the position they would have been in had the infringement not incurred.
+Damages for infringement are not punitive, are appropriate to the harm suffered, and are assessed on the basis of restoring the injured party to the position they would have been in had the infringement not occurred.

 Costs decisions may be assessed in a separate hearing, following the decision on the merits.
-The general rule will be that the losing party shall pay the successful party's reasonable and proportionate legal costs, including court fees, costs of representation, witnesses, experts and other expenses, although the amount of cost recovery will be capped according to a scale linked to the claim value.
+The general rule is that the losing party shall pay the successful party's reasonable and proportionate legal costs, including court fees, costs of representation, witnesses, experts and other expenses, although the amount of cost recovery will be capped according to a scale linked to the claim value.